MuhtasimTanmoy/notebook/books/linkers and loaders.md

 - Incremental Linking
     - The first time their linker runs, it links a conventional statically linked executable.
     - Then stays active in the background as a daemon with the program’s symbol table remaining in memory.
-    - On subseqent links, it only treats the input files that have changed.
+    - On subsequent links, it only treats the input files that have changed.
-    - Replacing their code in-place in the output file but leaving everything else alone other than fixing up references to symbols that have moved.
+    - Replacing their code in place in the output file but leaving everything else alone other than fixing up references to symbols that have moved.
     - Since segment sizes in the recompiled files usually don’t change very much from one link to the next, they build the initial version of the output file with a small amount of slop space between the input file segments.
     - On each subsequent link, so long as the changed input files’ segments haven’t grown more than the slop amount, the changed files’ segments replace the previous versions in the output file.
     - If they have grown past the end of the slop space, the linker moves the subsequent segments in the output file using their slop space.